rfennell/AzurePipelines/Extensions/WikiUpdater/readme.md

 - GitName - The name for the .gitatrributes file e.g. _builduser_
 - GitEmail - The email for the .gitatrributes file e.g. _builduser@domain_
 - Replace File - Replace the file in the WIKI defaults to True
+- Append to File - Only meaninfful if using the option to not replace the file.
+In this case, adds the contents to end of file if true, if false inserts at the start of the page defaults to True

 #### Advanced